MicrosoftDocs/WSL/commandline/WSL/wsl-config.md

 # Manage multiple Linux Distributions in WSL

 > Applies to Windows 10 Fall Creators Update and later.
+See our updated [installation guide](./install_guide.md) to start running multiple Linux distros from the Windows Store.

 WSL Config (`wslconfig.exe`) is a command line tool for managing Linux distributions running on the Windows Subsystem for Linux (WSL).
 It lets you list available distributions, set a default distribution, and uninstall distributions.